 - Necessary expenses are those that are helpful and adequate for your business

 For example, a ski teacher might deduct her ski boots as an "ordinary expense" and a landscaper might deduct rent for a storage space used to store landscaping tools and equipment.
 While a storage space may not be required for landscaping, it can still be deducted as a "necessary expense" because it's helpful to the business.

 Common deductible expenses related to your side gig include:

-- Portion of your home used
+- Business portion of your home

-- Mileage of your car used
+- Business mileage on your car

 - Necessary tools and equipment

 For example, if you earn $10,000 from a self-employment side job, and your deductible expenses total $3,000, you would owe taxes only on $7,000.